publiccodenet/illustrations/README.md

 You can also see our [sketches and new ideas](/sketches-and-new-ideas).

+## Assets

+In the `assets` folder, there is a palette for Inkscape and GIMP with the main colors.

 ## Licence

 Licensed under the CC-0, including all illustrations and documentation.
 This means anyone may do anything with it.